ianmihura/ianmihura.github.io/_games/2025-09-14-assassin-p2p.md

 layout: post
 title: Royal Assassin p2p
 date: 2025-09-14
-excerpt: Two noble families _
+excerpt: The crown is yours, and there's peace within the kingdom at last.
+But beyond your lands, a rival threatens your reign.
+Its king seeks to crush you before your power grows.
+This time, you're not alone, the lords that were once your enemies will stand by you in battle.
+With the four fiefdoms' armies and the Joker’s hand guiding the unseen war, you prepare to strike first.
-tags: [battle, epic story, 2 decks, short]
+tags: [battle, epic story, 2 decks, solitaire]
 language: en
 ---